Lotte-a/Accessibility-training/README.md

 # Accessibility-training
-A training about digital accessibility specially designed for entrepreneurs
+An interactive training I've developed to create awareness about digital accessibility for people with a visual impairment within webshops

 ## Live demo
 [Website Accessibility training](https://accessibility-training.netlify.app/)